Solar Electric Propulsion

 - XR-5: The flight proven XR-5 Hall thruster subsystem is currently employed on both commercial and government satellites, including the Space Force’s Advanced Extremely High Frequency (AEHF) constellation, Northrop Grumman’s GEOstar-3™ GEO Comsat and Mission Extension Vehicles, and Lockheed Martin’s LM2100™ GEO Comsat.

 - NEXT-C: NEXT-C is a next-generation solar electric propulsion system designed and built by Aerojet Rocketdyne based on mission-proven technology developed at NASA’s Glenn Research Center.
 The 7kW NEXT-C Ion System will debut on NASA’s Double Asteroid Redirection Test (DART), launching in 2021.
-The NEXT-C system completed acceptance and integration testing at NASA Glenn Research Center in February and was delivered to John Hopkins Applied Physics Laboratory in May.
+The NEXT-C system completed acceptance and integration testing at NASA Glenn Research Center and was delivered to John Hopkins Applied Physics Laboratory in May 2020.
 DART will demonstrate NEXT-C’s potential for application to future NASA missions.

 - XR-100: Along with teammates JPL, ZIN Technologies Inc. and the University of Michigan, Aerojet Rocketdyne developed and tested a 100kW Nested Hall Thruster system, including a power processing unit and xenon feed system for the XR-100 program (under NASA’s NextSTEP program).